GGabi/RippleDB/README.md

-# RippleDB
+# TreeDB
-A rusty graph database built on an even-rustier triple-store implementation
+A rusty graph database built on an even-rustier k2-tree implementation